 Enrolled agents, or EAs, specialize in all kinds of tax issues, both individual and for businesses large and small.
 As an EA, they earn the right and privilege to represent clients before the IRS, covering all tax topics and working with any administrative level.
 It is a highly respected accounting certification that has the power to boost careers and expand opportunities within the profession.

 Tax accountants who want to become an EA need to pass a comprehensive three-part exam that tests their knowledge of tax law and processes.
 This exam, known as the SEE, covers individuals, businesses tax procedures, representation and tax practice.
-Participants must pass each of the parts within three years to earn their license.
+Participants must pass each of the parts within two years to earn their license.
 There’s no educational requirement or hourly threshold that qualifies a person to become an EA, just the exam itself.

 Once the tax accountant has passed the exam, they must go through a background check administered by the IRS.
 Every three years after that, the EA must keep up on continuing education credits throughout their career.
 The honor and distinction of becoming an enrolled agent can make a big impact on a tax accountant’s professional life, and it’s worth looking at the many benefits.